jeanNyil/fuse-7-springboot-demos/camel-amq-kubernetes-config/README.md

     oc logs <name of pod>

-You can also use the openshift [web console](https://docs.openshift.com/enterprise/3.1/getting_started/developers/developers_console.html#tutorial-video) to manage the running pods, and view logs and much more.
+You can also use the OpenShift [web console](https://docs.openshift.com/enterprise/3.1/getting_started/developers/developers_console.html#tutorial-video) to manage the running pods, and view logs and much more.

 ### Integration Testing

-The example includes a [Arquillian Cube Openshift](https://github.com/arquillian/arquillian-cube/tree/master/openshift) OpenShift Integration Test.
+The example includes a [Arquillian Cube OpenShift](https://github.com/arquillian/arquillian-cube/tree/master/openshift) OpenShift Integration Test.
 Once the container image has been built and deployed in OpenShift, the integration test can be run with:

     mvn test -Dtest=*KT